 - In the cartoon, Sandy came to Bikini Bottom for a research project.
 That's still the case here, but now there's the addition of her wanting to get away from Texas because she was treated like an outcast there.
 Not that being the only land critter in a town full of sea creatures bodes well for her either...

-- The show reveals that Squidward's need to perform stems from a rough childhood where he was labeled a loser by all of his classmates (This is hinted at in the cartoon in his continuing rivalry with his former classmate Squilliam Fancyson; furthermore, in his high school yearbook he was labelled "Most Likely to Suck Eggs").
+- The show reveals that Squidward's need to perform stems from a rough childhood where he was labeled a loser by all of his classmates (this is hinted at in the cartoon, in which he was labelled "Most Likely to Suck Eggs" in his high school yearbook).
 The only support system he had was his mother, and now that she's dead, he'll stop at nothing to become a star just to make her proud.

 - Even Patchy the Pirate is hit with this, although it's mainly Played for Laughs.
 He's tired of society looking down on pirates for being who they arrr, and even has an entire song about the social struggles that pirates have to go through.

 - Adaptational Attractiveness: Thanks to the Anthropomorphic Shift, a lot of the characters undergo this.
-SpongeBob himself is played by the muscular Ethan Slater, Plankton and Karen are personified by onstage actors who occasionally carry puppets/props of their cartoon selves, and even the intentionally unattractive-looking (but still appealing) Squidward is played by Gavin Lee, who's not unattractive but looks somewhat like a skinnier Ed Helms.
+SpongeBob himself is played by the muscular Ethan Slater, Plankton and Karen are personified by onstage actors who occasionally carry puppets/props of their cartoon selves, and even the intentionally unattractive-looking (but still appealing) Squidward is played by Gavin Lee.

 - Adaptational Dye Job: Since Pearl Krabs is generally played by actresses of African descent in the musical, she sports dark brown hair here; in the original cartoon, she's a blonde.
 This could be justified in that her hairstyle is supposed to represent Pearl's enormous whale head, and thus, the color of her hair doesn't particularly matter.